 This year, my favorite books for kids ages eight and up featured ghosts, witches, myths, plagues, boarding school mysteries, and middle school hijinks.
-You’Il find bestsellers from popular authors like Victoria Schwab and Andrew Clements, debut novels from promising new voices like Kirk Kirchmeir and Julia Nobel, and a few quiet-but-powerful reads that may have slipped your (or your kids’) radars in a busy year for books.
-And yes, I’ve read every single one of these books and graphic novels―so have my kids!―and I wholeheartedly recommend them as my favorite middle grade books of 2019.
+You’ll find bestsellers from popular authors like Victoria Schwab and Andrew Clements, debut novels from promising new voices like Kirk Kirchmeir and Julia Nobel, and a few quiet-but-powerful reads that may have slipped your (or your kids’) radars in a busy year for books.
+And yes, I’ve read every single one of these books and graphic novels―so have my kids!―and I wholeheartedly recommend them as my favorite middle-grade books of 2020.

 Editor’s note: Josh Roberts (that’s me!) is the author of the forthcoming middle grade novel, The Witches of Willow Cove, coming May 2020 from Owl Hollow Press.
 Add it to your Goodreads, or better yet, pre-order your copy today!

 Arden’s middle-grade debut, Small Spaces, topped my list of the best children’s books of 2018, and her follow-up―the sequel, Dead Voices―is even better.
 While it continues the adventures of Ollie, Coco, and Brian, Dead Voices can stand alone as an entry point for new readers looking for a frightfully fun ghost story.

 From the publisher: “Having survived sinister scarecrows and the malevolent smiling man in Small Spaces, newly minted best friends Ollie, Coco, and Brian are ready to spend a relaxing winter break skiing together with their parents at Mount Hemlock Resort.
 But when a snowstorm sets in, causing the power to flicker out and the cold to creep closer and closer, the three are forced to settle for hot chocolate and board games by the fire.